No Time to Die: Music

 In July 2019, Dan Romer was announced as composer for the film's score, having previously worked with Fukunaga on Beasts of No Nation and Maniac.
 Romer left the film due to creative differences in November 2019.
 Hans Zimmer replaced Romer by January 2020.
 It is the first time in the Bond series history that a composer has been replaced during post-production, and the second major personnel change for the film after Boyle's departure.
 Steve Mazzaro produced the score, while Johnny Marr played guitar.
 The No Time to Die score album was set to be released through Decca Records in March 2020 but was delayed to 1 October 2021 to coincide with the release of the film.

 In January 2020, Billie Eilish was announced as the performer of the film's theme song, with her brother, Finneas O'Connell, serving as co-writer as well as the track's producer.
 The song, which has the same title, was released on 13 February 2020.
 At the age of 18, Eilish is the youngest artist to record a Bond theme song.
 The song's music video was subsequently released on 1 October 2020.
 Despite the film's delay, the song was nominated for and won the Grammy Award for Best Song Written for Visual Media at the 63rd Annual Grammy Awards, on 14 March 2021, six months before the film's release date, because the song itself was released during the 2019–20 eligibility period, in anticipation of the film's original April 2020 release date.

 The song "Dans la ville endormie" by French singer Dalida is heard briefly in the opening scene.
-Louis Armstrong's version of "We Have All the Time in the World" is a recurring theme included three times within the score and originally appeared in On Her Majesty's Secret Service, recalling both love and loss experienced by Bond following a similar poignancy in this film.
+Louis Armstrong's version of "We Have All the Time in the World", composed by John Barry with lyrics by Hal David, is a recurring theme included three times within the score and originally appeared in On Her Majesty's Secret Service, recalling both love and loss experienced by Bond following a similar poignancy in this film.
 The track is played in full during the closing credits.

 Release

 Distribution rights

 The Sony Pictures contract to co-produce the Bond films with Metro-Goldwyn-Mayer and Eon Productions expired with the release of Spectre in 2015.
 In April 2017, Sony Pictures, Warner Bros.
-Pictures, 20th Century Fox, Universal Pictures, and Annapurna Pictures entered a bidding competition to win the distribution rights.
+Pictures, 20th Century Fox, Universal Pictures (who later acquired the film's international distribution rights), and Annapurna Pictures (who later created a distribution joint venture with MGM) entered a bidding competition to win the co-distribution rights.
 MGM secured the North American, digital, and worldwide television rights to the film through its distribution arm United Artists Releasing.
 Universal became the international distributor and worldwide holder of the rights for physical home media (DVD and Blu-ray) through its subsidiary Universal Pictures Home Entertainment, prior to its joint venture agreement in January 2020 with Warner Bros.
 Home Entertainment.